ilianaportugal/Kickstarter-Analysis/README.md

 The first conclusion I can draw is that Launch Dates seem to have little to no affect on whether the outcome of a campaign is “canceled”.
 The line stays between 1-10 throughout all of the months.

 The second conclusion I can draw is that the month of May had the highest number of Successful campaigns, with June and July also having a high number of successful campaigns.
-This means the early summer months have higher rates of successful campaigns.
+Meaning, early summer months have higher rates of successful campaigns.

 - What can you conclude about the Outcomes based on Goals?